amberplugin/authorize/README.md

 ### Email templates

-Some authorize features have email templates that are sent to end users.
-Edit the templates in __plugin/authorize/mailers__ to suit your web application.
+Some authorize features have mailer email templates that are sent to users.
+Edit the templates in __plugins/authorize/mailers__ to suit your web application.

 ## Using authorize plugin